elixir-lang/elixir/lib/elixir/pages/patterns-and-guards.md

 # Patterns and Guards

-Elixir provides pattern matching, which allows us to assert on the shape or extract values from data-structures.
+Elixir provides pattern matching, which allows us to assert on the shape or extract values from data structures.
 Patterns are often augmented with guards, which give developers the ability to perform more complex checks, albeit limited.

 This page describes the semantics of patterns and guards, where they are all allowed, and how to extend them.

 ## Patterns

-Patterns in Elixir are made of variables, literals, and data-structure specific syntax.
+Patterns in Elixir are made of variables, literals, and data structure specific syntax.
 One of the most used constructs to perform pattern matching is the match operator ([`=`](`=/2`)):

 ```iex
 iex> x = 1